carpentries/carpentries.org/content/community/get-connected.md

 ### How to Create Your Carpentries Subcommunity Logo

-To submit an application to modify [The Carpentries Logo](https://docs.carpentries.org/resources/communications/logos.html#links-to-logo-files) for your subcommunity, you should email the Community Engagement Team at community@carpentries.org.
-Be sure to follow the approved [guidelines](https://docs.carpentries.org/resources/communications/logos.html) for modifying The Carpentries logo, such as maintaining the logo’s shape and orientation, and using Carpentries red (Hex: FF4955) for added text.
+To submit an application to modify [The Carpentries Logo]({{< param handbook_url >}}/resources/communications/logos.html#links-to-logo-files) for your subcommunity, you should email the Community Engagement Team at {{< param community_email >}}.
+.
+Be sure to follow the approved [guidelines]({{< param handbook_url >}}/resources/communications/logos.html) for modifying The Carpentries logo, such as maintaining the logo’s shape and orientation, and using Carpentries red (Hex: FF4955) for added text.
 The team will review your proposal and either approve it or assist you in developing a version that meets the policy standards.

 ### Regional Subcommunities